-The Tri-City Mental Health Authority (TCMHA) project will dedicate up to 16 one- bedroom and up to 5 two- bedroom units of permanent supportive housing to adults, older adults, TAY and families where at least one family member has a diagnosed mental illness.
-The targeted population for this project will have a variety of special needs that may include money management, educational/vocational assistance and employment referrals, physical health needs, medical and dental care referrals, substance abuse treatment, and social and recreational services, in addition to mental health treatment.

-TCHMA operates on the premise that integrated supportive services combined with permanent affordable housing is the most effective way to reduce homelessness, promote wellness, build resilience and support recovery among people who are homeless and living with disabilities including mental illness.
+The Special needs residents of the Holt Family Apartments ("the Project") will need a variety of services, such as money management, educational/vocational assistance and employment referrals, medical and dental care referrals, substance abuse treatment, social and recreational services, and mental health treatment.
+The Tri-City Mental Health Authority (TCMHA), the lead services provider, operates on the premise that integrated supportive services combined with permanent affordable housing is the most effective way to reduce homelessness, promote wellness, build resilience and support recovery among people who are homeless and living with disabilities including mental illness.
 This permanent supportive housing program will combine on- and off-site services that include but are not limited to intensive case management and services coordination, benefits advocacy, mental health services, linkage and referral to primary and specialty medical care and substance abuse treatment, as well as educational and occupational and employment services.
+10 of the 25 special needs units will be occupied by persons who are both MHSA and DHS "Homes for Health program" eligible.
+With respect to these 10 units non- mental health supportive services will be provided jointly and cooperatively by TCMHA and DHS.